 Canada is the place to invest in hydrogen.
 Learn why.

 Watch the video

 Canada is well-positioned to become a key international producer of hydrogen used in hydroelectricity, carbon capture and storage, and nuclear energy.
-Being the lowest-cost producer of zero-carbon hydrogen and second lowest for low-carbon hydrogen in the APEC region is a clear advantage.
+As one of the world’s lowest cost producers of low-carbon and zero-carbon hydrogen, Canada is strategically positioned to benefit from taking a leadership role in the transition to a net-zero hydrogen economy.
 Alberta, British Columbia, and Saskatchewan can produce hydrogen at half the wholesale cost of diesel and have the country’s largest carbon capture storage resources.
 Quebec has some of North America’s lowest utility costs to drive production costs lower, and Prince Edward Island produces 98% of its energy through wind.

 Canada’s Net Zero Accelerator fund (part of the Strategic Innovation Fund) allocates $8 billion to expedite decarbonization projects, scale-up clean technology, and accelerate Canada’s industrial transformation.
 Support for innovative projects includes $1 billion for cleantech investment.

 Progressive tax incentives include the Accelerated Capital Cost Allowance: 100% write-off of the cost of machinery and equipment used for the manufacturing, processing of goods and production of renewable energy.